RyanTarnowski/E-Commerce-App---REST-API/README.md

    ```sh
    npm install
    ```
-3. Open the scripts directory and run the "Create Table.sql" file on your Postgres server
+3. Open E-Commerce App - REST API/db/scripts/Create Database.sql file on your Postgres server and run the file

-4. Open the scripts directory and run the "Test Data.sql" file on your Postgres server
+4. Open E-Commerce App - REST API/db/scripts/Create Table.sql file on your Postgres server connected to the e_commerce database and run the file

+5. Open E-Commerce App - REST API/db/scripts/Test Data.sql file on your Postgres server connected to the e_commerce database and run the file

-5. Create a config.env file within the root directory and add the following
+6. Create a config.env file within the root directory and add the following
    ```
     PGUSER=[Postgres UserName]
     PGPASSWORD=[Postgres Password]